#1 sustainable destination for the 7th time

 The circular economy is only getting bigger, and in Gothenburg you’ll find many different stores selling second hand and vintage clothes and where you can rent or loan clothes, sports gear and outdoor equipments etc.

 There are many opportunities for a second hand steal in Gothenburg, whether it’s antiques, clothes or furniture you’re looking for.
-Here are some of our top picks from the city’s eco-friendly, unique and affordable shopping options.
+Here are some of our top picks from the city’s eco-friendly, unique and affordable second-hand and vintage shopping options.

 Take a bicycle tour, enjoy parks and gardens or pick some fruit in one of the public fruit groves.
 There are endless opportunities to explore Gothenburg in a sustainable way.